Darsh-n/node-api-aws/README.md

 Deploy Prometheus and Grafana using Docker Compose or AWS Managed Grafana.
 Create dashboards for CPU, memory, and request rates.

-6. Logging

-Logs are structured in JSON format using Winston (index.js).
-Configure CloudWatch agent on EC2 to ship logs to CloudWatch Logs.
-Optional: Deploy ELK Stack (Elasticsearch, Logstash, Kibana) and use Fluent Bit to ship logs.

 Accessing the API

 Local: http://localhost:3000/health, http://localhost:3000/tasks